Last Updated on

 - If you use a rinse during the day, make sure that you do not eat or drink anything for at least half an hour after.

-- Be careful not to swallow any of the mouthwash, especially if it contains alcohol, speak to your doctor if you do accidentally swallow some.
+- Be careful not to swallow mouthwash, especially if it contains alcohol.
+Speak to your doctor if accidentally, you swallow some.

 While the use of mouthwash during pregnancy does seem to be a debatable topic where some experts think it causes no harm while others believe it is harmful, it is always good to be on the safe side and avoid anything with alcohol.
-If you have oral problems, ensure your dentist is aware that you are pregnant so that she will be able to make good recommendations for mouthwash.
+If you have oral problems, see a dentist and make her known that you are pregnant so that she will be able to help you with the right treatment and make good recommendations for mouthwash if required.